Duck Duck Goose (film)

-Duck Duck Goose (妈妈咪鸭 (媽媽咪鴨, Māmā mīyā, Mommy duck)) is a 2018 computer-animated adventure comedy film directed by Chris Jenkins, who wrote the original story and co-wrote the screenplay with Rob Muir, Scott Atkinson, and Tegan West.
+Duck Duck Goose (妈妈咪鸭 (媽媽咪鴨, Māmā mīyā, Mommy duck)) is a 2018 animated adventure comedy film directed by Chris Jenkins, who wrote the original story and co-wrote the screenplay with Rob Muir, Scott Atkinson, and Tegan West.
 It stars the voices of Jim Gaffigan, Zendaya and Carl Reiner.
 An international co-production between the United States, China and the United Kingdom, the film was released in China in March 2018 with an intended North American theatrical release date of April 2018; it was quietly pulled from the schedule following the closure of Open Road Films and was made available on Netflix on July 20, 2018.